oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 ### Performance

 Performance results are based on testing conducted with a pre-release version of oneAPI 2024.1, with released Intel® Quartus® Prime Pro Edition 23.3 software.
+Testing was conducted January 22, 2024.
 Area and f<sub>MAX</sub> estimates are averaged across 8 seeds.
-Testing conducted January 22, 2024.
 * These area estimates are ONLY for the `Convolution2d` kernel, and do not include the `RGB2Grey` or `Grey2RGB` kernels.
 You can compile the design with only the `Convolution2d` kernel by compiling with the `-DTEST_CONV2D_ISOLATED=1` compiler flag, or by adding `#define TEST_CONV2D_ISOLATED 1` in `src/main.cpp`.
 * These estimates were achieved by setting a 600 MHz clock target for the `Agilex7` device.
 You can set the clock target by adding the `-Xsclock=600MHz` flag to CMakeLists.txt, or by passing it to the `cmake` command as shown in [Building the `convolution2d` Tutorial](#building-the-convolution2d-tutorial).